bveldhuyzen/rounding-module/README.md

 # rounding-module
-Interactive rounding module - rounds numbers from file to any specified decimal(s).
+Interactive rounding module - rounds numbers from file up or down to any (multiple of) specified decimal(s).
 Accepts files as input.
 Logs output line by line in new text file.

 List file format: